julelang/manual/src/standard-library/builtin.md

 ---

 ```
-fn append(src: []T, mut values: ...T): []T
+fn append(mut src: []T, mut items: ...T): []T
 ```
-Creates new required sized slice.
-Copies all elements of given source slice and appends given values to end of new slice.
-Returns new slice, not changes given source slice.
-If you want append values to source slice, assign returned slice.
+If there is enough capacity, it adds to the target slice.
+If there is not enough capacity, it creates a copy of the target slice with enough capacity and adds the new elements and returns the new allocation.

 ---